 |John Murphy||U.S. Census Bureau (VG Secretary)|

 The Voorburg Group meets for one week every year.
-The next meeting will be held from September 21st through September 25Th, 2015 in Sydney, Australia.
+The next meeting will be held from September 19th through September 23rd, 2016 in Zagreb, Croatia.
 The previous meetings were held as follows:

 1987 Voorburg, the Netherlands

 1992 Williamsburg, United States of America

 1996 Newport, Wales